influxdata/docs-v2/content/v2.0/process-data/manage-tasks/export-task.md

 weight: 205
 ---

-InfluxDB allows you to export tasks from the InfluxDB user interface (UI).
+InfluxDB lets you export tasks from the InfluxDB user interface (UI).
 Tasks are exported as downloadable JSON files.

 To export a task: